bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-top10.md

 - A segment in one of the channels (mono instead of stereo) had a hidden message that lead to the password for the [R8 file](../for-sof/r8) being discovered.

+The following hidden message can be heard at the end of the song, when putting the audio on mono-channel.

+> I learnt the dream becomes clouded when we seek happiness outside ourselves.
+> When i look for love, for validation, for fulfilment from the external.
+> True Happiness.
+True Love.
+True Fulfilment can only be found [WITHIN](../for-sof/r8).

 ***

 ## Read More